WhatsApp is the most used messenger with over a billion users.

 If you have a backup then you can easily restore all the lost messages.
 Even though there is useful software that helps you to recover WhatsApp conversations without the backup, it is always wise to have a backup.

 Also, you will need it if you need to restore your Whatsapp messages from Google Drive to your iPhone, to iCloud, or from iCloud to Android in the way described here.

 Now, most of the users must be using only cellular data on their phones.
 But WhatsApp by default backup over WiFi.
 So if you wish to backup WhatsApp chat using mobile data instead of mobile data then follow the steps mentioned here on your Android phone or iPhone.

 Take WhatsApp Backup Using Mobile Data On iPhone

-1. Launch Settings and select Cellular/mobile data.
-Now, head over to the bottom and toggle iCloud Drive switch to On.
+- Head over to the bottom and toggle the iCloud Drive switch to On.